-The forth version was a putter designed just like the Convertible except the conversion from practice mode to play mode was made difficult' so we dubbed it the "Conforming Convertible".
+My forth version was a putter designed just like the Convertible except the conversion from practice mode to play mode was made difficult' so I dubbed it the "Conforming Convertible".
 The USGA deemed the Conforming Convertible conforming with the Rules of Golf.
-So finally, we are able to market a new prototype golf putter to the early adopters.
-We named our new golf putter the Quantum Golf Putter because it would make a quantum improvement in golf putting performance' and we created a website to market it over the World Wide Web to learn how well it was received by the entire market of golfers.
+So finally, I was able to market a new prototype golf putter to the early adopters.
+I named it the Quantum Golf Putter because it would make a quantum improvement in golf putting performance' and created a website to market it over the World Wide Web to learn how well it was received by the entire market of golfers.